-The Sales Consultants of PetRelocation are quick on their feet.
-Not only do they need be prepared to discuss pet travel logistics for dogs, cats, birds and other family pets looking to travel all over the world, they must also stay up to date with constantly changing and often complicated pet travel rules and requirements.
+The sales consultants of PetRelocation are quick on their feet.
+Not only do they need to be prepared to discuss pet travel logistics for dogs, cats and other family pets looking to travel all over the world, they must also stay up to date with constantly changing—and often complicated—pet travel rules and requirements.

-In her time at the company, Catie has helped hundreds of pets travel safely in order to be reunited with their families, and not only does she plan smart, low-stress moves, she's fun to work with and elevates the team on a daily basis.
+In her time at the company, Catie Cox, our senior sales consultant for team UK, has helped hundreds of pets travel safely in order to be reunited with their families.
+Catie dives into each move with enthusiasm and a wealth of knowledge that she has accumulated during her time here.
+On top of all that, she's a lot of fun to work with!

 Why did you decide to apply to PetRelocation initially?

 I had been in corporate sales at various companies for several years.
 I was tired of being one person out of hundreds or thousands at a large corporate company, and I wanted to work for a smaller company where I could be involved in more of the decisions that affect my day-to-day and the company in general.
 A former co-worker started working at PetRelocation and kept talking about how much she loved the company.
 So, I knew I wanted to apply!

 It was really long!
 We were there the entire day for the on-site group interview.
 Everyone in the group had to build a sales presentation.
 Then, at the end of the day, we had to present to all the interviewers from the day.
 It was really hard because I didn’t understand much about the company or the industry yet (since it’s such a unique one) but it was also fun and a great learning opportunity.